About

 A Short History

 I was once a features journalist in London and lived a fashionable bohemian life.
-In 1991 I left the city and went to Mexico with a one-way ticket to investigate a deeper ancestral relationship with the Earth with my fellow voyager, Mark Watson.
+In 1991 I left the city and went to Mexico with a one-way ticket to investigate a deeper ancestral relationship with the Earth with my onetime fellow voyager, Mark Watson*.
 We were on the road for ten years, mostly travelling through the mountains and deserts of the Americas, but also crossing Australia, staying for different seasons in the South of France, Oxford, Greece and the borderlands of southeast Arizona.

 Our work with people and places during these years, our inquiry into dreaming and plants, form the bedrock of all the writing, teaching and speaking I do today.